Shoved, pushed by crowds, VIPs bristle at arrangements at Wankhede

-BJP spent crores to ensure that the induction of its first govt in the state was a smash hit, but the event ended up literally smashing many guests: the organisers’ crowd management skills broke down in the face of vast hordes trying to get in Wankhede
+BJP spent crores to ensure that the induction of its first government in Maharashtra was a hit, but event ended up literally smashing many guests: organisers' were unable to control the vast crowd

 The swearing-in of the Maharashtra Chief Minister at Wankhede Stadium yesterday left many invitees swearing.